jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

 {% endcodeblock %}

 It validates!
-Below is the final form of the code.
 While it is quite a bit, the nice thing is that all a user needs to do is perform the fusion adaption of their structure and inherit from the mixin; the rest is hidden behind the scenes.

-{% include_code lang:c++ json.cpp %}

 Hopefully you learned some cool C++ tricks from this.

 ---